jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 The importance of following proper storytelling technique is to free the mind from these harmful influences.
 Once the human mind follows Nature's rules, it's "allowed true creativity".
 Being free of outside influences means a writer's creation will be significant to an audience and stand the test of time.

-Mamet says stories with uninflected shots are natural; which is why dreams have so much power.
+Mamet says stories with seemingly boring uninflected shots are natural; which is why dreams have so much power.
 Dreams are unrelated images that themselves have little meaning.
 It's the juxtaposition of images that gives dreams their terror and beauty.
 Dreams don't have narration, nor do they follow a person around for a day.
 Dreams are a series of shots that imply meaning.
 Thus, studying psychoanalysis, like _The Interpretation of Dreams, The Uses of Enchantment_, and _Memories, Dreams, Reflections_ will help a filmmaker hone their craft and tell powerful stories.

 The first chapter ends by Mamet saying a film is a dream sequence. _Platoon_ is not any more or less realistic then _Dumbo_; both tell a logical and surprising progression of incidents with uninflected shots.
 All stories are thus make-believe; the question Mamet asks is, "how good make-believe is it going to be?"